Where smart software meets expert accounting.

 Data protection and privacy

-When customers provide their data during an ecommerce transaction, including cardholder information and contact details, you must protect the personal data in line with the UK GDPR and Data Protection Act.
+When customers provide their data during an ecommerce transaction, you must protect that personal data in line with the UK GDPR and the Data Protection Act.

-Data breaches, which can be caused by cybercriminals, may be reportable to the Information Commissioner’s Office or ICO within 72 hours of discovery by the business.
+Data breaches may be reportable to the ICO within 72 hours of discovery.

-The Electronic Communications Act prescribes that electronic signatures are legally recognised and admissible as evidence of the signature's authenticity in legal proceedings.
+The Electronic Communications Act 2000 prescribes that electronic signatures are legally recognised and admissible as evidence in legal proceedings.
+This means they hold the same legal weight as traditional signatures.

 Advertising and marketing